-class testfixtures.TempDirectory (ignore=(), create=True, path=None)

-A class representing a temporary directory on disk.
+class testfixtures.TempDirectory (ignore=(), create=True, path=None, encoding=None) A class representing a temporary directory on disk.

 - ignore A sequence of strings containing regular expression patterns that match filenames that should be ignored by the TempDirectory listing and checking methods. - create If True, the temporary directory will be created as part of class instantiation. - path If passed, this should be a string containing a physical path to use as the temporary directory.
-When passed, TempDirectory will not create a new directory to use.
+When passed, TempDirectory will not create a new directory to use. - encoding A default encoding to use for read() and write() operations when the encoding parameter is not passed to those methods.